-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face
+Availability Location Mode Not available in 2024 UWA (Perth) Face to face

-- Students are able to (1) use relevant curriculum documents and resources to develop integrated learning programs with a focus on humanities and the social sciences; (2) demonstrate knowledge and understanding of how to embed literacy strategies within the learning area; (3) develop skills to evaluate, use and create resources for teaching and learning including information and communication technology (ICT) and other educational technologies; (4) demonstrate an understanding of a range of approaches to assessment relevant to the learning area; and (5) acquire a broad understanding of how to ensure the Aboriginal and Torres Strait Islander perspectives are evident when planning units of work in humanities and social sciences.
+; (3) develop skills to evaluate, use and create resources for teaching and learning including information and communication technology (ICT) and other educational technologies; (4) demonstrate an understanding of a range of approaches to assessment relevant to the learning area; and (5) acquire a broad understanding of how to ensure the Aboriginal and Torres Strait Islander perspectives are evident when planning units of work in humanities and social sciences.

 - Unit Coordinator(s)